 Cloth, Gaskets, and Adhesives in Cases

 Other case components such as fabric linings, adhesives, and the gaskets used to seal the case must also be chosen with care.
-Fabrics made of silk are acidic and those made of wool emit sulphur compounds and are therefore not recommended.
+Fabrics made of silk are acidic, and those made of wool emit sulfur compounds and are therefore not recommended.
 Undyed cotton, linen, polyester, or cotton-polyester blends are acceptable.
-All fabrics should be washed before use to remove any sizing.
-Fabrics may also be purchased from a provider that guarantees no additives.
-If it is necessary to use a dyed fabric, and the wash water shows color, wash it until the dye stops running.
+All fabrics should be washed before use to remove any sizing or purchased from a provider that guarantees no additives.
+If it is necessary to use a dyed fabric, and the wash water shows color, continue to wash until the dye stops running.
 As an added precaution, allow no object to come in direct contact with the fabric.

-For gaskets, acrylic or Teflon should be used rather than rubber.
-The best adhesives for use in cases are acrylics or hot-melt glues rather than protein glues or cellulose nitrate.
+For gaskets, acrylic, silicone, or Teflon should be used instead of rubber.
+The best adhesives for use in cases are acrylics and hot-melt glues rather than protein glues or cellulose nitrate.
 For attaching linings, Scotch #415 tape is preferred over other commercial tapes.

 If the case is well sealed, objects inside need not be glazed or otherwise covered.
-Unless they are matted or encapsulated, paper materials should be attached to pieces of ragboard or other archival material cut slightly larger than the size of the sheet.
+Unless they are matted or encapsulated flat paper-based objects should be attached to sheets of ragboard or other archival material cut slightly larger than the size of the object.
 This mount not only adds another barrier between object and case but provides support when the object is moved.
 For appearance, exhibit designers often specify that the edges of the object be flush with the edges of the ragboard mount.
-A larger mount, however, gives better protection to the sheet.
+A larger mount, however, gives better protection to the object.
 In the design of an exhibit, preservation concerns such as this must be addressed.

 A potential problem with encapsulation is slippage.
 If positioned vertically, large or heavy objects encapsulated in enclosures with double-sided tape may slip and become embedded in the tape seal.
+The adhesive of aged tape may also seep and become adhered to the edges of the object.
 When possible, encapsulation should be done with ultrasonic or heat seals, which are also more attractive.

 If unframed artifacts are displayed vertically, a safe and visually acceptable method of securing them must be found.
 Some institutions use hot-melt adhesives to attach ragboard mounts to vertical surfaces.
 These can be used in small amounts, and they hold well.
-Like other materials, however, they must be chosen with care and applied only to the back of the mount.
-Investigations by the Canadian Conservation Institute indicate that the ethylene vinyl acetate-based type of hot-melt adhesives that are clear or whitish are the least problematic, such as Black and Decker's Thermo Grip Hot Melt Glue GS-14.
-9
+Like other materials, however, the adhesives must be chosen with care and applied only to the back of the mount.
+Research by the Canadian Conservation Institute indicates that colorless hot-melt adhesives based on ethylene vinyl acetate, polyethylene, polyurethanes are the least problematic.[xii]

 Framing plays an important role in exhibition.
 Use of stable framing and mounting materials is especially important since the objects may remain in the frames after the exhibition is over.

-Glazing is a must with artifacts on paper.
-The glazing should not come in contact with the object.
+Glazing is a must with paper objects.
+The glazing should not come in contact with the object, so the use of a window mat or spacers is critical.
 Ultraviolet-filtering glazing is recommended especially if the room has sources of UV radiation.
 Note, however, that acrylics are not always appropriate for use in frames since these plastics carry a static charge that can dislodge pastel and other friable media.
 In such cases, ultraviolet-filtering glass can be used.

 The mounting materials inside the frame must adhere to conservation standards.
-Conservators recommend use of pH-neutral or slightly alkaline (buffered) mats or mounts.
-Hinges or the non-adhesive systems described in the NEDCC leaflets cited above should be used to attach the objects to the mount.
-If hinges are used, a high-quality, strong paper such as Japanese kozo must be used with an appropriate permanent, non-staining adhesive such as starch-based paste.
-Further information is given in the leaflets.
+Conservators recommend use of mats and mounts that are pH-neutral or slightly alkaline (buffered), depending on the type of object and its media.
+(For example, blueprints and diazotypes are very sensitive to alkaline conditions and should be mounted with pH-neutral mats or supports.)
+Hinges or the non-adhesive systems described in NEDCC Preservation Leaflet 4.10 Matting and Framing for Works on Paper and Photographs should be used to attach the objects to the mount.
+If hinges are used, a high-quality, strong paper such as Japanese kozo must be used with an appropriate strong but reversible non-staining adhesive such as starch-based paste.

 Emissions from wooden frames can damage the edges of paper objects.
-One frequently encounters "burned" edges on old prints or other artifacts that have been framed for many years.
-Visible damage seems not to occur if the object is an inch or more away from the wood.
+One frequently encounters "burned" edges on old prints or other artifacts that have been framed for many years without a separation between the object and the rabbet of the frame.
+Visible damage seems not to occur if the object is a quarter inch or more away from the wood.
 If for historical reasons it is necessary to keep an artifact in its original frame and the sheet extends to the wood, line the wood with strips of Marvelseal, polyester film, or ragboard.
 Sometimes Marvelseal can be ironed onto the frame rabbet with a small tacking iron.
-Unless the artifactual value of the frame prohibits alteration, the rabbet can be enlarged slightly with a router.
+Unless the artifactual value of the frame prohibits alteration, the rabbet might be enlarged slightly with a router.
 If this is done, the inside of the frame should still be sealed and lined.

-Lending objects from the collections is a standard practice for many institutions.
-Although loans promote the collection and the institution, exhibition at remote sites understandably involves additional risk.
+Lending objects from their collections is a standard practice for many institutions.
+Although loans promote the collection and the institution, exhibition at remote sites involves additional risk.
 Potential dangers can be minimized, however, with an appropriate loan policy and procedures.

 All lending institutions should establish a formal policy governing loans for exhibition.
-A written summary of your institution's loan policy would be helpful in negotiations with prospective borrowers.
+The Rare Books and Manuscripts Section (RBMS) of the Association of College and Research Libraries (ACRL) has developed a set of guidelines for the loan of materials between institutions.[xiii]
+These guidelines can aid you in developing your own institution-specific loan policy and will be helpful in negotiations with prospective borrowers.

 Do not ignore the risks of exhibiting paper and books.
 A conservator or other collections-care professional should be involved with the exhibit from the earliest stages of planning.
 Preservation concerns must not be overlooked in favor of other priorities such as exhibit design.

-In collections-holding institutions an ongoing relationship with a preservation professional has become a necessity.
-If the staff of an institution does not include a specialist on collections care, such a person should be consulted on a regular basis.
-The field of collections care is changing rapidly as scientific investigation uncovers new information about materials and the mechanisms of deterioration.
-New products are being introduced and existing products are subject to change.
-Information in print can become obsolete in a short time.
-Because a preservation professional is best able to keep up with changes in this increasingly complex field, an ongoing relationship with such a person is essential for responsible collections care.
+The field of collections care is changing rapidly as scientific research deepens our understanding of materials and the mechanisms of deterioration.
+New products are being introduced, and existing products are subject to change.
+A preservation professional is best able to keep up with changes in this increasingly complex field.
+If your institution’s staff does not include a specialist on collections care, then developing an ongoing relationship with such a person is essential for responsible collections care.